 5. Have a Savvy Social Presence

-However, keep in mind that you don’t need a presence everywhere.
-Over the years, we’ve seen the popularity in Twitter drop, and popularity in Instagram rise.
-Across the board, Facebook has remained a foundational social media network for charter, public, and private schools alike.
-And, trust us when we say you don’t need to worry about Pinterest or Snapchat.
+Over the years, we’ve seen the popularity of Twitter drop, and popularity of Instagram rise and across the board, Facebook has remained a foundational social media network for charter, public, and private schools alike.
+Finding the right channel for your charter is important, but you certainly don’t need to feel like you need to cover them all.

-As for your charter school social media strategy, focus on posting once per day on Instagram and one to two times per day on Facebook.
-And for tips on what to post, check out the following blogs:
+As for your charter school social media strategy, focus on posting once per day on Instagram and one-to-two times per day on Facebook.
+For tips on what to post, check out the following blogs:

 - The 3 Types Of School Social Media Posts That Always Get Engagement